Underrated Marvel Comics: See Timely Results

 • Druid is one series that makes the titular doctor more notable, thanks to Warren Ellis.
 It’s just a shame considering the effort it took to depict druid magic is out of date.

 • Howard Mackie’s iconic Ghost Rider series is a tough act to follow showing the inner turmoil of Danny Ketch.
-While Danny was the first user of the iconic Hellfire Chain, his brother Johnny Blaze and Robbie Reyes filled in his role.
+Danny was actually the first user of the iconic Hellfire Chain.
+It’s just his brother Johnny Blaze and Robbie Reyes filled in his role.
 These days, Danny’s a redundancy.

 • The late Mark Gruenwald has several unknown series to his name.
 USAgent is the story of John Walker taking up a name after his experience as Captain America.
-Self-confident in his new identity to a fault, readers see the American values and processes pushed to their limits while demonstrating Walker’s layers.
+Walker is self-confident in his new identity, almost to a fault.
+Readers see the American values and processes pushed to their limits.
+These moments reveal Walker’s layers, interrogative especially to live up to his late brother.

 • The only other person to make a good story with USAgent is Christopher Priest’s American Zealot.
 Because it’s as unorthodox as Walker is.